ovh/public-cloud-examples/ai/llm-fine-tune/README.md

 ```

 And you can access the chatbot by navigating to `http://127.0.0.1:8080` or using the public URL provided by OVHcloud AI Deploy.

+## 📚 The data generation 📚

+To train the model you need data.
+Data are generated from the OVHcloud AI Endpoints [official documentation](https://help.ovhcloud.com/csm/en-gb-documentation-public-cloud-ai-and-machine-learning-ai-endpoints?id=kb_browse_cat&kb_id=574a8325551974502d4c6e78b7421938&kb_category=ea1d6daa918a1a541e11d3d71f8624aa&spa=1).

+You have two Python scripts:
+  - one to generate valide dataset from the markdown documentation: [DatasetCreation.py](./dataset/DatasetCreation.py)
+  - one to generate synthetic data from the previous generated documentation: [DatasetAugmentation.py](./dataset/DatasetAugmentation.py)

+Once you have set the environment variables (see Prerequisites section) you can run the scripts with Python : `python DatasetCreation.py`